IndexGeo

 Background

-I am a byte over 40 years old and have zero children.
-I share life with my partner, a few chooks [1], and a vegetable garden in Goulburn (between Sydney and Canberra) in New South Wales, Australia.
+I am a byte or two over 40 years old and have zero children.
+I share life with my partner, a few chooks, and a vegetable garden in Goulburn (between Sydney and Canberra) in New South Wales, Australia.

 My career started as a cadastral land surveyor (involved with the positional and legal determination of land boundaries).
 In my early days of university i discovered that i had an affinity with computing.
 I satisfied that urge with programmable HP calculators to assist the surveying calculations.
 As soon as the Mac came out i was converted - brilliant for a small business.

 After ten years of surveying i decided that it was not me, and did further education in computing.
 I worked in government for a while doing data management and UNIX systems work in the field of environmental and geographic information.
-I adopted Perl as my programming language, and soon discovered the wonders of SGML for document management.
+I found the joy of using the Perl programming language and various UNIX facilities, and soon discovered the wonders of SGML for document management.
 A few years working in government was all that i could manage.

 Work